-One of Botticelli’s most famous paintings is the Primavera (Spring), also know as L’allegoria della primavera (The Allegory of Spring), displayed in the Uffizi Museum in Florence.
+The Primavera (Spring), also know as L’allegoria della primavera (The Allegory of Spring), is a large panel painting in tempera paint by the Italian Renaissance painter Sandro Botticelli, displayed in the Uffizi Museum in Florence.

 While critics are divided on the date, Primavera was certainly painted between 1477 and 1482.